cheolhong0916/NLP_project/readme.md

 # 3D-Aware Multi-Modal LLM

-This project contains code and resources for evaluating and analyzing the performance of Natural Language Processing (NLP) models.
+This project contains code and resources for evaluating and analyzing the performance of 3D-Aware Multi-Modal LLMs.

 ## 📂 Data Preparation